PhD Mentors

 Chronic Disease, Development and Educational Outcomes Research Laboratory

-Catherine Hoyt, PhD, OTD, OTR/L
+Catherine Hoyt, PhD, OTD, OTR/L, FAOTA

 Instructor in Occupational Therapy, Neurology and Pediatrics